COAMFTE Accredited Online MFT Degree Programs

 In addition to the core and specialized courses, MFT programs often include a variety of other courses that support a well-rounded educational experience.
 These courses enrich the therapist’s knowledge and skills in specific and supportive areas:

-• Advanced Family Dynamics: Explores complex family structures and dynamics to better understand and address familial issues.
+• Advanced Family Dynamics: Explore complex family structures and dynamics to better understand and address familial issues.

-• Couple Therapy: Focuses on the therapeutic approaches specific to working with couples, including communication techniques and conflict resolution.
+• Couple Therapy: Learn the therapeutic approaches specific to working with couples, including communication techniques and conflict resolution.

-• Group Therapy: Teaches the principles and practice of conducting therapy with various types of groups.
+• Group Therapy: Understand the principles and practice of conducting therapy with various types of groups.

-• Legal and Ethical Issues in Therapy with Minors: Covers the unique legal and ethical considerations involved in working with children and adolescents.
+• Legal and Ethical Issues in Therapy with Minors: Explore the unique legal and ethical considerations involved in working with children and adolescents.

-• Psychopathology: Provides an overview of mental health disorders with a focus on diagnosis and treatment planning within a family system context.
+• Psychopathology: Develop a deeper understanding of mental health disorders with a focus on diagnosis and treatment planning within a family system context.

-• Research Methods in MFT: Introduces research methodologies appropriate for the study of families and therapeutic interventions.
+• Research Methods in MFT: Learn research methodologies appropriate for the study of families and therapeutic interventions.

-• Substance Abuse and the Family: Examines the impact of substance abuse on families and therapeutic approaches to address these challenges.
+• Substance Abuse and the Family: Examine and understand the impact of substance abuse on families and therapeutic approaches to address these challenges.

-• Assessment and Treatment Planning: Focuses on skills for assessing client needs and designing effective treatment plans.
+• Assessment and Treatment Planning: Learn skills for assessing client needs and designing effective treatment plans.

 Specialized Electives

-To tailor their education to specific areas of interest or emerging fields within therapy, students may choose from electives such as:
+To tailor their education to specific areas of interest or emerging fields within therapy, students may choose from a variety of electives, such as:

 • Addiction Counseling